Conduct in the Colby College Libraries

 - You will be fined $1 per hour or portion thereof (e.g. 10 minutes later = 60 minutes = $1 fine).

-- If you do not return a laptop, or keep it overnight, you may lose all library privileges.
-After 24 hours, you will need to pay a full replacement fee for the cost of lost, stolen, or damaged computers and accessories (adapters, batteries).
+- If you do not return a laptop when it is due, you may lose all library privileges.
+After 24 hours, you will need to pay a full replacement fee for the cost of lost, stolen, or damaged computers and accessories.

 Am I responsible for damage or theft?